forcedotcom/source-deploy-retrieve/contributing/developing.md

 4. Modifying the registry to include the newly found types

 ```
-`yarn update:registry`
+`yarn update-registry`
 ```

 NOTE:
 inFolderTypes and types with childXml in their describe are not supported.
 You **want** to explore the various strategies for those and create NUTs.

-Tricks:
+### Tricks

-If you get a whole bunch of new types, you can "ignore" all the features and work through them in chunks (uncomment a feature at a time)
+- If you get a whole bunch of new types, you can "ignore" all the features and work through them in chunks (uncomment a feature at a time)
-Some features require modifications to the DevHub (licenses, etc) and some may have to stay ignored.
+- Some features require modifications to the DevHub (licenses, etc) and some may have to stay ignored.
+- You can use an existing org for the metadata describe.
+  1. setting its alias to `registryBuilder`
+  2. setting the env `RB_EXISTING_ORG` ex: `RB_EXISTING_ORG=true yarn update-registry`